pingcap/docs-cn/pessimistic-transaction.md

 3. The execution time limit for pessimistic transactions.

-    The execution time of transactions cannot exceed the limit of `tikv_gc_life_time`.
-In addition, the pessimistic transactions have a TTL (Time to Live) limit of 10 minutes, so the pessimistic transactions that execute over 10 minutes might fail to commit.
+    In TiDB 4.0, garbage collection (GC) does not affect the running transactions, but the execution time of pessimistic transactions cannot exceed 10 minutes by default.
+You can modify this limit by editing `max-txn-ttl` under `[performance]` in the TiDB configuration file.